AI Classification

 - Generates a vector embedding asynchronously (Tier 2)

-After this initial training period, most transactions will match at Tier 1 or 2 with high confidence.
+After this initial training period, most transactions will match at Tier 1 or 2 with high confidence — the LLM is only invoked for genuinely new merchants.

 Tuning thresholds